Dovlet241/X-URL-Uploader/README.md

 I am not a programmer and i changed code for my project. so i crippled the code to handle every video,audio,file as "File" wihtout thumbnail. if you want to have original X-Gorn features, change it your own.

+this code use p7zip for split files, make sure you have p7zip-full on your machine. or use "sudo apt install p7zip-full" .

 ## Credits, and Thanks to:

 * [@TGExplore](https://t.me/ViruZs) for his [TG-URL-Uploader](https://github.com/TGExplore/TG-URL-Uploader)